X

 Tennessee General Assembly Internship

 Every Spring semester, the University of Memphis sends approximately twenty students to Nashville to serve as interns in the Tennessee General Assembly.
-Students live and work in Nashville where they are assigned to work for a representative, senator, or legislative committee responsible for lawmaking in our State.
-Interns will be assigned to legislative leadership offices and committees and will be expected to devote full time to their legislative duties during the term of their appointments, adapting to the legislative schedule.
-Duties will vary from office to office, but will include bill analysis, constituent work, research and general office work.
-This is a great opportunity to view the process of State politics first-hand!
+Students live and work in Nashville, where they are assigned to work for a representative, senator, or legislative committee responsible for lawmaking in our State.
+Interns will be assigned to legislative leadership offices and committees.
+They will be expected to devote full time to their legislative duties during the term of their appointments, adapting to the legislative schedule.
+Duties will vary from office to office but will include bill analysis, constituent work, research and general office work.
+This is an excellent opportunity to view the process of State politics first-hand!

-Student interns will earn a minimum of 12 college-credit hours at the 4000 level for approximately 600 working hours over the course of the Spring semester.
-To help defray the costs of living in Nashville, students earn approximately $400/week.
+Student interns will earn a minimum of 12 college credit hours at the 4000 level for approximately 600 working hours over the Spring semester.
+To help defray the costs of living in Nashville, students earn approximately $500/week.

-Eligible students will have a minimum of 60 credit hours earned by the end of the Fall semester to apply for the following Spring legislative session, with a minimum 3.0 GPA.
+Eligible students must have earned a minimum of 60 credit hours by the end of the Fall semester to apply for the following Spring legislative session, and they must have a minimum 3.0 GPA.
 Students in all majors are encouraged to apply for this opportunity.
 Application materials for the upcoming legislative session are available below.

 Application Instructions:

 Applicants will receive invitations to interview upon receipt of their completed application packet.
-Interviews for the Legislative Internship will be conducted with Prof. Dawkins via Zoom on October 10 -13, 2023.
-Students will be notified that they have been selected for the internship by Friday, November 10, 2023 at 5:00 PM.
-Students who are selected for the internship will serve as legislative interns from January 8, 2024 – April 26, 2024.
+Initial interviews for the Tennessee Legislative Internship Program will be conducted with Prof. Dawkins via Microsoft Teams between October 7, 2024 and October 11, 2024.
+Students will be notified that they have been selected for the internship on or before the first week of November.
+Students selected for the internship will serve as legislative interns from January 13, 2025 – May 2, 2025.

 You can learn more about the internship via the Tennessee General Assembly’s website.
 Or download the brochure.
 You can also request further information by emailing the Faculty Representative, Prof. Ebony Dawkins, at legislativeinternship@memphis.edu.